National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 In Italy, AAI have to comply with legislation in force and, where included in educational and therapeutic-rehabilitation processes, must be based on scientific criteria.
 Treatment protocols have to envisage patient/user recruitment, project drafting, definition of the objectives, and periodic control of the results achieved.
 Specialists must be able to work as part of a team with members from very different scientific and cultural spheres.

-The Reference Centre is also involved in the implementation of the assistance dog sector and the Green Care sector, which includes social farming among its many facets.
+The Reference Centre is also involved in the implementation of the assistance dogs sector and the Green Care sector, which includes social farming among its many facets.
 In addition, the Centre has recently established a research group focusing on human-animal interaction and the welfare of companion animals, including equids.

 Activities and services